 After adopting the Recommendations, ICANN created the joint Board-GAC Recommendation Implementation Working Group (BGRI working group) to focus on implementation.
 For certain issues within the competence of the GAC, it undertook its own work efforts to respond to the Recommendations.

-As called for by Recommendation 9, the GAC developed a definition of GAC Public Policy “Advice” that was accepted by the BGRI working group and Board, and ultimately was added by the GAC to its Operating Principles.
+As called for by Recommendation 9, the GAC developed a definition of GAC Public Policy “Advice” that was accepted by the BGRI working group and the Board, and ultimately was added by the GAC to its Operating Principles.
 This definition served as a key input for developing GAC procedures for the new gTLD program, most notably in the processes for GAC Early Warning and Advice (Objections).

 To address Recommendation 10, the BGRI working group developed and implemented a GAC Register of Advice.
 The GAC Register of Advice is posted publicly on the GAC website.
 Evaluation of the effectiveness of the Register as a tool for the Board, GAC and community is ongoing, pending longer-term use of the Register by the GAC and the Board, particularly in terms of “follow-up action” and mutual agreement that advice has been fully implemented.